 Large Business (LB) are responsible for over 1,000 of the largest companies in the UK.
 These include all the major oil companies.
 The main concern of LB is compliance management.

-Each large business has a Client Relationship Manager (CRM) who has overall control for all HMRC taxes and acts as the focal point for the business.
-Tax Specialists work to CRMs and deal with the technical issues at the businesses within the LB population.
+Each large business has a Customer Compliance Manager (CCM) who has overall control for all HMRC taxes and acts as the focal point for the business.
+Tax Specialists work to CCMs and deal with the technical issues at the businesses within the LB population.

 There are Tax Specialists who deal with VAT issues, others who deal with excise and international trade issues, and others who deal with Corporation Tax.

-Customer Managers work with Customer Relationship Managers (CRMs) and Tax Specialists using audit agreements to organise work to be carried out and decide what Audit Specialist (AS) resources will be required.
+Customer Managers work with Customer Compliance Managers (CCMs) and Tax Specialists using audit agreements to organise work to be carried out and decide what Audit Specialist (AS) resources will be required.
 Local audit teams will carry out the audits with businesses and report back through their local audit manager.

-Any follow up work, such as issuing duty assessments, will be carried out by the CRM’s compliance team.
+Any follow up work, such as issuing duty assessments, will be carried out by the CCM’s compliance team.